soutrikbanerjee/HelloJulia.jl/INSTALLATION.md

 **On Windows, you may get a message from Windows Defender Firewall** stating it has blocked Julia's network access.
 Press _Allow access_ to continue.

-Once finished,
-You should see something roughly like this:
+Once finished, you should see something roughly like this:

 ![](assets/screenshot_post_install.png)